vwstang/golblog/README.md

-# YiBuRo Blog
+# Golblog

-YiBuRo Blog is a *featherweight* blogging platform written in React and stores blog data in Firebase.
+Golblog is a *featherweight* blogging platform written in React and stores blog data in Firebase.
+It was originally developed under the name "YiBuRo Blog".

 Users are currently able to create new blogs, edit its content, publish or unpublish specific blogs, view the blogs, and delete them.